Selwonk

 —Early Careers & Outreach Manager, Manufacturing

 • “It wasn’t about being handed answers.
-You pushed me to think and articulate things I hadn’t fully unpacked yet, which made the insights stick.
-And it was refreshing to work with someone who truly understands the realities of early careers work, not just general leadership advice.
-Since then, I’ve found myself going back to the 𝗕𝗹𝘂𝗲𝗽𝗿𝗶𝗻𝘁 when I’m preparing for meetings I’m nervous about or sitting down to plan the week.
-It’s become a tool I rely on to be more intentional.”
+You pushed me to think through and articulate things I hadn’t fully unpacked yet, which made the insights stick.
+It was also refreshing to work with someone who truly understands the realities of early careers work, not just general leadership advice.
+Since then, I’ve found myself using the ExecOS method when I’m preparing for meetings I’m nervous about or sitting down to plan the week.
+It’s become something I rely on to be more intentional.”

 Campus Recruiting Manager, Global Hedge Fund

 • “There’s a massive appetite in the early talent space for leaders to figure out how to do this work effectively.
-You can see it anytime we’re in a room together: people are constantly asking, ‘What are you doing?
+You can feel it anytime we’re in a room together.
+People are constantly asking, ‘What are you doing?
 How are you doing it?’
-There’s so much value in having structured time to actually talk through what’s showing up in our worlds with someone who understands it.
-That’s what makes the 𝗟𝗮𝗯 so valuable.”
+There’s so much value in having structured time to talk through what’s actually showing up in our worlds with someone who understands it.
+That’s what makes the Lab so valuable.”

 —University Recruiting Leader, Consumer Goods

-• “From one perspective, I almost see the 𝗟𝗮𝗯 like a SHRM certification in terms of the depth and focus.
-It feels like a meaningful investment to spend honing in on key areas of early talent leadership.
-In some ways, it’s even more in-depth than the larger conferences because it’s directly applied to what we’re navigating day to day.”
+• “From one perspective, I almost see the Lab like a SHRM certification in terms of the depth and focus.
+It feels like a meaningful investment to spend time honing key areas of early talent leadership.
+In some ways, it’s even more valuable than larger conferences because it’s directly applied to what we’re navigating day to day.”

 —Early Careers Manager, Global Manufacturing Company

-• “What stood out to me was how clear and actionable the 𝗕𝗹𝘂𝗲𝗽𝗿𝗶𝗻𝘁 𝗦𝗽𝗿𝗶𝗻𝘁 was.
-It wasn’t just high-level strategy… it broke things down into tangible steps I could actually apply in upcoming meetings and deliverables.
-I appreciated the ‘micro-dose’ approach of building new habits slowly and consistently, instead of trying to jump straight to the end goal.
+• “What stood out to me was how clear and actionable the method was.
+It wasn’t just high-level strategy.
+It broke things down into tangible steps I could actually apply in upcoming meetings and deliverables.
+I appreciated the micro-dose approach of building new habits slowly and consistently instead of trying to jump straight to the end goal.
 It felt structured, thoughtful, and tailored to where I am right now, and it gave me a clear plan for stepping into a more secure version of myself as a leader.”

 — Head of Early Careers, US, Professional Services